Gynecomastia is when the male breast is larger than usual, usually caused by an estrogen and testosterone hormone imbalance.

 Can Gynecomastia Return?

 Yes.
 Gynecomastia can return after you have male breast reduction surgery.
-But cases where the condition comes back are unusual.
-Most plastic surgeons agree that it doesn’t usually return, which is shown in research.
+But cases where the condition comes back after gynecomastia surgery are unusual.
+Most plastic surgeons agree that it doesn’t usually return.

 A study in the Aesthetic Plastic Surgery Journal in 2017 found that about 12% of men who had gynecomastia surgery had recurrence within a decade.

-The most common reason that it returns is the surgeon didn’t remove all of the glandular tissue.
+The most common reason that gynecomastia returns is the surgeon didn’t remove all of the glandular tissue.
 This may be because the surgery was done by an inexperienced surgeon.

 Another reason may be that the patient was treated for another condition called pseudogynecomastia.
-This means you have excess fatty tissue over the breast but not extra breast tissue.
+This means you have excess fatty tissue over the breast but not excess breast tissue.

-Clinical studies also suggest various factors can cause gynecomastia, such as using several drugs and medications.
+Clinical studies also suggest other various factors can cause gynecomastia, such as using several drugs and medications.

 Steroids, alcohol, and opioids are known to cause gynecomastia.
 If you continue to use these substances after surgery, you could have a recurrence.